7 Best Portable Saunas in 2023 – Reviews & Top Picks

 Buyer’s Guide – Finding the Best Portable Saunas

-You’ve most likely experienced the relaxation and release of stress from your muscles after a good session in a sauna or steam room.
-Both of them provide some excellent benefits, and they even share some effects.
-But they also have some major differences that set them apart from each other.
-While all of the portable saunas we tested for this list were called saunas, the way they generate heat is different, and it results in a different experience between models.
-Let’s discuss that difference so you have a clear understanding of what you’re getting with a portable sauna.
+You’ve most likely experienced the relaxation and release of stress from your muscles after a good sauna or steam room session.
+While all of the portable saunas we tested for this list were called saunas, the way they generate heat is different, resulting in a different experience between models.
+Let’s discuss that difference so you clearly understand what you’re getting with a portable sauna.

 Both steam and dry heat cause your body temperature to rise.
 Although they do so through different mechanisms, some of the effects are still the same.
 The following benefits can be gained from using either type of heating.

-The increased temperature of a sauna will increase the temperature of your body, dilating your arteries, veins, and capillaries, and boosting blood flow.
-This improved circulation helps relieve issues such as fluid retention, bloating, numbness, and more.
+A sauna will increase your body’s temperature, dilating your arteries, veins, and capillaries and boosting blood flow.
+This improved circulation helps relieve fluid retention, bloating, numbness, and more.
 The benefits will last for hours after your sauna session.

 With increased blood flow comes a raised metabolism.
-Moreover, your body also has to work harder to get your core back down to normal temperatures following your sauna session, which also increases metabolism.
+Moreover, your body must work harder to get your core back to normal temperatures following your sauna session, which also increases metabolism.
 Through these two metabolic boosts, you’ll be able to burn more calories and have more energy overall.

-Just from sweating so much in a sauna with any type of heat you’ll be releasing toxins that are built-up in and under your skin.
-The heat opens up your pores and the sweat clears the toxins out, leaving you with purified, healthy skin.
+Just from sweating so much in a sauna with any type of heat, you’ll release toxins built up in and under your skin.
+The heat opens up your pores, and the sweat clears the toxins out, leaving you with purified, healthy skin.

-The heat can dilate more than just your blood systems.
+The heat can dilate more than just your blood.
 It also opens up your sinuses and nasal passages.
-This makes it easier for you to breathe, and can even offer relief from a cold or infection.
+This makes it easier for you to breathe and can even offer relief from a cold or infection.